RetroPie/RetroPie-Docs/docs/EmulationStation.md

 ### How do I hide unused systems?

 You can hide unused systems by either removing the relevant roms in the system folder of navigating the /etc/emulationstation and opening the es_systems.cfg file.
-Using <!-- and --) on a select system will hide from the front end.
-E.g:
+Using <!-- and --> on a select system will hide from the front end.
+Example:

 `<!--<system>
     <name>apple2</name>